philote/eat-the-reich/README.md

     - Threats - Design change for ubermenschen?
     - GM rolls should be different style than player rolls in chat
     - custom dice images for Dice so Nice
-    - Chat messages: use different dice images for GM vs Player?
 - Macros
     - PC roll without stats
     - GM roll without Threat rating